2016 Palauan general election: Campaign

 The deadline to file nominating petitions for a presidential run was 3 August.

 President Tommy Remengesau declared his candidacy for re-election on 1 March at a campaign kick-off held at the Ngarachamayong Cultural Center.
 Senator Surangel Whipps Jr., who began campaigning for president in 2015 and announced his candidacy earlier in the year, became the first candidate to file his candidacy with the Palau Elections Commission Office on 20 July 2016.
-Sandra Pierantozzi, the former Vice President under Remengesau, was the only woman to enter the race.
+Sandra Pierantozzi, the former vice president under Remengesau, was the only woman to enter the race.

 A presidential debate with all four candidates was held on 17 August 2016, at the Palau Community College (PCC).
 The debate was jointly sponsored by the Palau Media Council and the Palau Community College.

 Results

 President

 The presidential primaries were held on 27 September, with Remengesau and Whipps Jr. finishing as the top two to advance to the general election on 1 November.
 Following their losses in the primaries, Sandra Pierantozzi and Antonio Bells both endorsed Whipps Jr.

 Early results released on 2 November initially showed Whipps leading with 1,832 votes, with incumbent President Remengesau trailing with 1,667 votes.
 However, by 4 November, Remengesau had regained a slim lead with 4,108 votes, while Whipps trailed by just 78 votes, or 4,030 votes.
-The was decided by the absentee ballots, which the Palau Election Commission said would be counted after 8 November.
+The election was decided by the absentee ballots, which the Palau Election Commission said would be counted after 8 November.
 Elenita Bennie Brel, the administrator of the national Election Service, announced that final results for the presidential would not be known until later in November, since absentee and provisional ballots would be sorted and counted in the presence of representatives of both presidential campaigns.
 Bennie Brel explained, "We want to make this election very fair and transparent for everyone who has concern and wants to come in.
 So after November 8 the counting of the absentee ballots and then it takes another 15 days for the board [of the electoral commission] to certify them."
 On 10 November it was announced that Remengesau had been re-elected.